Willow Waterhole Urban Bird Survey

 About the Survey

-The Willow Waterhole Bird Survey was started in June 2007 and is held on the third Saturday of each month.
-During the 2-hour count, the number of species identified can range from around 30 in the summer to over 50 in the winter.
+The Willow Waterhole Bird Survey began in June 2007 and takes place on the third Saturday of each month.
+During the two-hour count, participants typically identify around 30 species in the summer and more than 50 in the winter.

-The survey begins in the parking lot of the Gathering Place at 5310 South Willow Drive.
-Our start time is 8 AM during the cooler months (October through March) and 7 AM during our extended summer (April through September).
-We split up into three groups to cover the park thoroughly, and as of 2020, over 210 species have been reported to eBird.
-For a list of species reported to date, see eBird: ebird.org/hotspot/L390915.
+The survey begins at the Gathering Place, 5310 South Willow Drive.
+Start time is 8 am during the cooler months (October through March) and 7 am during the extended summer season (April through September).
+Participants divide into three groups to cover the Willow Waterhole Greenway thoroughly.
+Since 2020, more than 210 species have been recorded and submitted to eBird.
+To explore the full species list, visit ebird.org/hotspot/L390915.

 -